 5. Wear sunscreen

 Don’t be deceived by a cloudy day.
-UV rays come through the clouds the same as when it is sunny out, so sunscreen is vital when you spend prolonged time outdoors.
-Dr. Artis recommends using zinc- or titanium-based physical sunscreens versus chemical sunscreens that penetrate your skin.
+UV rays come through the clouds the same way they do when it is sunny, so sunscreen is vital when you spend prolonged time outdoors.
+Dr. Artis recommends using zinc—or titanium-based physical sunscreens rather than chemical sunscreens that penetrate your skin.
 She also reminds gardeners to apply SPF to the neck area, which is easily neglected.
 Wearing a wide-brimmed hat can also help protect the neck and face.

 6. Nix pesky bug bites

-Protect yourself from mosquito-borne diseases, like West Nile Virus, by wearing light colored clothing, long sleeves, pants and socks, and an insect repellant that contains DEET when you’re working outdoors.
-Once your yard work is complete, scan your body for ticks – particularly in your hair – and shower to remove the insect repellant.
+Protect yourself from mosquito-borne diseases, like West Nile Virus, by wearing light-colored clothing, long sleeves, pants and socks, and an insect repellent that contains DEET when you’re working outdoors.
+Once your yard work is complete, scan your body for ticks—particularly in your hair—and shower to remove the insect repellent.

 By taking these precautions, you can have a beautiful yard and get some exercise without risking your health.

-“Yard work is a great form of exercise,” says Dr. Artis.
+“Yard work is a great form of exercise,” Dr. Artis says.
 “It is something people of all ages can participate in, and can even be a fun family activity.
 So don’t let yard work injuries get in the way.”